 Buy kabuki tickets at the Kabuki-za Theater online

-, inside the L Tower.
+- Nikon Salon (open everyday 10:30-18:30): one of the few Nikon showrooms in Japan is located in Ginza, another one is located in Shinjuku, inside the L Tower.
 This salon always hosts exhibitions of emerging photographers that can be visited for free.
-Check out the calendar
+Check out the calendar;

-(opening hours 10:30-18:30, closed on sundays) something similar to the Nikon Salon, but owned by Canon.
-A showroom with Canon products and photographic exhibitions that can be visited for free.
-Check out the calendar
+- Canon Plaza (opening hours 10:30-18:30, closed on sundays): something similar to the Nikon Salon, but owned by Canon.
+Here there is a showroom with Canon products and photographic exhibitions that can be visited for free.
+Check out the calendar;

-(opening hours 11-19, closed on sundays) the prestigious German company has about 20 galleries around the world and one of them is located in Ginza, Tokyo.
-Check out the calendar
+- Leica Gallery (opening hours 11-19, closed on sundays): the prestigious German company has about 20 galleries around the world and one of them is located in Ginza, Tokyo.
+Check out the calendar;

-(open everyday 11-19, 11-18 on sundays) an art gallery with free entry owned by Shiseido, one of the world's largest companies in the production of cosmetics and beauty products.
+- Shiseido Gallery (open everyday 11-19, 11-18 on sundays): an art gallery with free entry owned by Shiseido, one of the world's largest companies in the production of cosmetics and beauty products.
 Sometimes it also hosts photographic exhibitions.
-Check out the calendar
+Check out the calendar.

 Eating in Ginza